Prethika88/Insurance-Claim-Prediction-Machine-Learning-Webapp/README.md

 ## How it Works
 1.Data Preprocessing:

--Handle missing values, if any
+-Handle missing values, if any.

--Encode categorical features like sex, smoker, and region
+-Encode categorical features like sex, smoker, and region.

--Normalize numerical features like age, BMI, and steps
+-Normalize numerical features like age, BMI, and steps.

 2.Model Training: